Breast Augmentation Columbus

 How much does breast augmentation cost?

-In my practice, the average cost for augmentation with saline implants is $5000, smooth, round silicone is $5800 and it is approximately $6,700 for form stable silicone implants.
+In my practice, the average cost for augmentation costs between $5000 and $7000 depending on the type of implant used.
 Those fees include all follow up visits to check the implants.

 The cost of breast augmentation surgery includes multiple parts – there are surgeon fees, anesthesia fees, facility fees and the cost of the implants themselves.
 If you are comparison shopping prices, make sure that you get the cost for all of those fees.